lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 *  Generate output key for software, referred to as `generate-output-sw`
 *  Generate output key for hardware, referred to as `generate-output-hw`

-The hardware option is meant specifically for symmetric side load use cases.
+The hardware option is meant specifically for symmetric sideload use cases.
 When this option is issued, the output of the KMAC invocation is not stored in software visible registers, but instead in hardware registers that directly output to symmetric primitives such as AES, KMAC and OTBN.

 ## KMAC Operations